European Press Prize: Innovation Award

-2021: Maldita.es team, Maldita.es, Spain, "Maldita.es' WhatsApp Chatbot to thrive a fact-checking operation on disinformation."
+Migration Journalism Award

+This award is honors each your one "acclaimed example of migration journalism".
+The award was introduced in 2023 with the support of the Robert Bosch Stiftung.

 Special Award

 The Special Award is optional for the jury and allows them to single out high quality journalism that they think deserves special recognition.
 This could be awarded to an individual journalist, news organisation or specific piece of journalism.